3MFConsortium/spec_materials/3MF_Materials_Extension_Spec_v1.2.md

 | --- | --- | --- | --- | --- |
 | multi | **CT_Multi** | required |   |   |

-A <multiproperties> element acts as a container for <multi> elements.
-The order of these elements forms an implicit 0-based index that is referenced by other elements, such as the <object> and <triangle> elements.
+A \<multiproperties> element acts as a container for multiple layers of properties.
+The order of these pids forms an implicit 0-based index that is referenced by other elements, such as the \<object> and \<triangle> elements.
 The pids list MUST NOT contain more than one reference to a material (base or composite).
-The pids list MUST NOT contain more than one reference to a colorgroup (for performance reasons).
+The pids list MUST NOT contain more than one reference to a colorgroup.
 The pids list MUST NOT contain any references to a multiproperties.
-A producer MAY define multiple <multiproperties> containers, for instance to layer textures in a different order or to specify a different material.
+A producer MAY define multiple \<multiproperties> containers, for instance to layer textures in a different order or to specify a different material.A \<multiproperties> element acts as a container for multiple layers of properties.
+The order of these pids forms an implicit 0-based index that is referenced by other elements, such as the \<object> and \<triangle> elements.
+The pids list MUST NOT contain more than one reference to a material (base or composite).
+The pids list MUST NOT contain more than one reference to a colorgroup.
+The pids list MUST NOT contain any references to a multiproperties.
+A producer MAY define multiple \<multiproperties> containers, for instance to layer textures in a different order or to specify a different material.

-A material, if included, MUST be positioned as the first layer, with color information – texture or colors, in subsequent layers.
-This arrangement describes the composition of an object by defining the “shell” on top of which the other layers in the multi-properties are blended.
+A material, if included, MUST be positioned as the first layer (0-based index), with color information – texture or colors, in subsequent layers.
+This arrangement describes the composition of an object by defining the enclosed “shell” on top of which the other layers in the multi-properties are blended.

-First, the properties are independently sampled and linearly interpolated on a triangle, then layered using the order specified within the pids attribute.
+First, the properties are independently sampled and linearly interpolated on a triangle, then layered using the order specified within the \<multiproperty> element.
 To determine the resulting color, the individual contributions of all layers are accumulated by considering their opacity and blending mode.
 When a layer is processed, it is blended with the already accumulated result of previous blending operations, forming a new accumulated value.
-For each blending mode, two equations are provided.
-One is used to accumulate RGB color and the second one is used to accumulate opacity.

 The blendmethods attribute allows the producer to specify the equation to use when blending the colors between two layers.
 The blendmethods attribute provides a list of “mix” or “multiply” values associated with each layer in the group describing how to be blended with the previous layer results.
-The first layer MUST be omitted.
+Since the blendmethod works in pair of layers, the blendmethod for the first layer MUST be omitted.
 If there are more layers than blendmethods values + 1 specified in the list, “mix” is assumed to be the default operation.
 There MUST NOT be more blendmethods than layers – 1.

+For each blending method an equation which specifies the operation on RGB values is provided.
+The initial accumulated RGB value is taken from the first layer and the process of blending starts with the second layer and continues until all subsequent layers are processed.

+If the first layer is a material layer it might not always be possible to determine the initial accumulated RGB value.
+For instance, the print ticket might indicate the use of a metallic material or there might be a display property indicating translucent appearance.
+Therefore, if the material layer is present the consumer SHOULD skip the first layer (including the first entry in the \<blendmethods> list) and accumulate not only RGB but also opacity contributions of subsequent layers.
+For this purpose, each blending method specifies a second equation which is used to accumulate alpha.
+Once the resulting alpha value is known, the accumulated RGB color is applied to material surface using the accumulated alpha value as opacity.

+For example, if the accumulated alpha value indicates 70% opacity, it implies that RGB color is applied in such way that 30% of the underlying surface shows through.
+If we imagine the surface as a set of infinitesimally small micro-facets, the new layer should statistically cover 70% of the micro-facet area.
+This might be consumer dependent.
+For example, a viewing consumer might take the material’s displaycolor as underlying surface color to alpha blend the accumulated color on, or a color printing consumer might spray the color on top of the actual material with a density depending on the accumulated alpha.

 The initial accumulated alpha value, as well as the first layer opacity, is assumed to be #FF (fully opaque).
-The initial accumulated RGB value is copied from the first layer and the process of blending starts with the 2nd layer and continues until all subsequent layers are processed.

-If the first layer contains a material with translucent display property, base material, or composite material, it is skipped (including the first entry in the <blendmethods> list).
-The 2nd layer’s RGB is used to initialize the accumulated RGB color and alpha is initialized depending on the blending mode:
+However, in instances where the first layer is skipped, the second layer’s RGB is used to initialize the accumulated RGB color and alpha is initialized depending on the blend method:

-•	#FF (fully opaque) for “multiply” blending mode.
-•	2nd layer’s actual alpha for “mix” blending mode.
+•	For “mix” blend method the second layer’s actual alpha is used.
+•	For “multiply” blend method a fully opaque alpha (#FF) is used.

-Blending starts with the 3rd layer, in this case.
-Once the blend is determined, the resulting RGB color is applied to the material specified in the first layer using the accumulated alpha value as opacity.
+Blending starts with the third layer in this case.

-For example, if the accumulated alpha value indicates 50% opacity, it implies that color is applied in such way that 50% of the underlying surface shows through.

-Linear “mix” interpolation would be represented as:
+Linear “mix” interpolation is defined by the following operation on RGB and alpha:

     accumulatedColor.rgb = newLayer.rgb * newLayer.a + accumulatedColor.rgb * (1 – newLayer.a)
     accumulatedColor.a = newLayer.a + accumulatedColor.a * (1 – newLayer.a)

-Multiplication would be represented as:
+“Multiply” blend method is defined by the following equations:

     accumulatedColor.rgb = newLayer.rgb * accumulatedColor.rgb
     accumulatedColor.a = newLayer.a * accumulatedColor.a